-5.3 Finite-size effects
+C. Finite-size effects

-We estimate finite-volume effects using NLO ChPT (see Appendix C), and choose the parameters such that they are negligible within the statistical accuracy.
-For the lattice E5 we have explicitly checked that finite-size effects are within the expectations of ChPT by comparing the values of the mode number with those obtained on a lattice of $48 \times 24^3$ , lattice D5 in Table 6 of Appendix D.
+We have chosen the lattice parameters so that finite-volume effects, as estimated by NLO ChPT (see Appendix C), are negligible within the statistical accuracy.
+For the lattice E5 we have explicitly checked that finite-size effects are within the expectations of ChPT by comparing the values of the mode number with those obtained on a lattice of 48×24^3 , lattice D5 in Table VI of Appendix D.